 This statement has been produced in accordance with Section 54(1) of the Modern Slavery Act 2015.
-It states the actions the Group has taken during the financial year ending 31 March 2020 to ensure modern slavery and human trafficking is not taking place in its operations and supply chain.
+It states the actions Gratte Brothers Group has taken during the financial year ending 31 March 2021 with the aim of ensuring that modern slavery or human trafficking is not taking place within our business or within our supply chain.

-Gratte Brothers Group is a family owned building services company providing from one source a complete range of electrical, mechanical, security and commercial catering facility services.
-The Group is comprised of Gratte Brothers Limited, Gratte Brothers Specialist Services Limited, Gratte Brothers Security Management Limited, Gratte Brothers Catering Equipment Limited and Gratte Brothers Technical Services Limited.
+Gratte Brothers Group is a family-owned building services company providing electrical, mechanical, security and commercial catering facility services and includes the following operating companies; Gratte Brothers Limited, Gratte Brothers Specialist Services Limited, Gratte Brothers Security Management Limited, Gratte Brothers Catering Equipment Limited and Gratte Brothers Technical Services Limited.

-The Group operates from head office (London) and 5 branch offices (Belfast, Chelmsford, Stevenage, Warrington and Worthing) as well as multiple sites across the United Kingdom and Ireland.
-The Group turnover exceeds the £36 million threshold for this financial year.
+The Group operates from Head Office (London) and 5 branch offices (Belfast, Chelmsford, Stevenage, Warrington and Worthing) as well as multiple sites across the United Kingdom and Ireland.

-The company’s supply chain is made up of material and plant suppliers, professional service providers, recruitment and labour agencies and trade sub-contractors.
+The Company’s supply chain consists of material and plant suppliers, professional service providers, recruitment and labour agencies and trade sub-contractors.

-Where staff have concerns around issues of forced labour, human rights, recruitment practices or exploitations, they are encouraged to report these concerns to management or alternatively staff can contact the free 24 hour confidential Employee Assistance Programme helpline 0800 350 5182 offered by Health Assured.
+Where staff have concerns around issues of forced labour, human rights, recruitment practices or exploitations, they are encouraged to report these concerns to management or alternatively staff can contact an independent 24-hour confidential helpline 0800 350 5182 offered by Health Assured.

-As part of the company’s supply chain approval process for new trade contractors/suppliers, a pre-qualification questionnaire is issued where aspects of social and ethical values, including slavery and human trafficking, are examined.
-The completion of this questionnaire allows the company to identify potential risk areas within the supply chain.
+As part of the Company’s supply chain approval process for new trade contractors and/or suppliers, a prequalification questionnaire is issued where aspects of social and ethical values, including slavery and human trafficking, are examined.
+The completion of this questionnaire allows the Company to identify potential risk areas within the supply chain.
 For existing trade contractor/suppliers a 2 year re-approval process is in place.

-Scheduled 2nd party supplier audits take place, along with regular individual engagement meetings with supply chain members.
+Scheduled 2nd party supplier audits take place, along with regular individual engagement meetings and group forums with supply chain members.

-A Group Risk Director has also been appointed to oversee and manage the level of risk exposure to the company.
+The Company has appointed a Risk Director to oversee and manage the level of risk exposure to the Company.

 PROGRESS TO DATE

-In 2017/18 the company registered and completed a self-assessment using the Supplier Ethical Data Exchange (SEDEX) to identify and mitigate the risks of slavery and human trafficking.
-This tool assesses the company against a number of categories including labour standards, health and safety, environmental and
+The Company registered and completed a self-assessment using the Supplier Ethical Data Exchange (SEDEX) to identify and mitigate the risks of slavery and human trafficking.
+This tool assesses the Company against a number of categories including labour standards, health and safety, environmental and business ethics.

-The supply chain department has delegated the approval process to an external verification specialist and appointed Achilles to undertake these assessments, where possible, in the future.
+The Supply Chain Department has investigated the approval process to an external verification specialist and has appointed Achilles to undertake these assessments, where possible, in the future.